 You and your dog are at risk of picking up diseases and parasites from the soil, water, and other dogs at dog parks.
 Such diseases and parasites that could potentially infect your dog at the dog park about include:

-• Respiratory infections: examples include kennel cough (Bordetella) and canine influenza
+• Respiratory infections: Kennel cough (Bordetella) and canine influenza can spread quickly in groups of dogs.

 Risks Of Injury at The Dog Park